djonathan/Credit-Risk-Classification/README.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

-* Logistic Regression Model 1 -- original data:
+* Logistic Regression Model 1 -- Original data:
 <pre>
   * Accuracy:   95%
   * Precision:  85%
   * Recall:     91%
+  * F1:         88%
 </pre>

-* Logistic Regression Model 2 -- over-sampled data:
+* Logistic Regression Model 2 -- Over-sampled data:
 <pre>
   * Accuracy:   95%
-  * Precision:      84% (about the same, meaning we have not increased false positives)
+  * Precision:  84%
-  * Recall:         99% (represents improved prediction of loans that will default)
+  * Recall:     99%
+  * F1:         91%
 </pre>
+---

+## Summary

+The accuracy is unchanged between the two models.
+Precision dropped slightly, so we can be sure that using oversampled data did not increase false-positives.
+Based only these two measures, it would seem that there is no benefit to random-oversampling in this case.

+However, Recall did improve with oversampled data, meaning that the second model improved prediction of loans that could default.
+This is reflected in the modest F1 improvement from 88% to 91%, so I would recommend using the second model.

 ---
 ## Contributors